 By Nicolás Smirnoff

-In many territories of the Americas and Europe, Netflix, Disney+, Amazon, HBOMax, etc. are mainly the OTT leaders.
-In Asia and MENA, the story is different.
-In Asia 8 per 10 leading OTT players are emergent indies: Viu, Hooq, Iflix, Tonton, iWant, Watcha, Tving, etc.—see the image.
+In Asia, 8 per 10 leading OTT players are emergent indies: Viu, Hooq, Iflix, Tonton, iWant, Watcha, Tving, etc.—see the image.
 In MENA, any media company may now turn to a digital platform and have success.
-Two years ago the pan-regional MBC was the main player, today you have HilalPlay, NoorPlay, Shofha App, etc. See graphic 2.
+Two years ago the pan-regional MBC was the main player, today you have HilalPlay, NoorPlay, Shofha App, etc.

-Most of these players are medium size, recently founded, but make the difference with local content and procedures.
-Perhaps they are leaders in just 1-2 markets, three at the most, but all together, they set up a new force in the market with direct effect in the business trends, that was not present two years ago.
+Most of these players are medium sized, recently founded, but make the difference with local content and procedures.
+Perhaps they are leaders in just 1-2 markets, three at the most, but all together, they set up an innovative force with direct effect in the business trends, that didn’t exist two years ago.

-One of the main effects of this trend is the fragmentation of the demand.
-When the leaders are global, they basically request similar programming everywhere.
+One of the main results of this trend is the fragmentation of the demand.
+When the leaders are global, they basically request similar programming for everywhere.
 With their local tips, but global concepts.
 When the leading players are many and local, they can require very different programming needs among them.
 So Asia not only promotes high-end business, but also business diversity and more opportunities for more companies and people.